claire-codes/magento-1-frontend-bits/src/pages/atom-snippets/index.md

 date: "2018-02-15T23:46:37.121Z"
 ---

-Snippets are an under appreciated feature of code editors, which can increase your typing speed when writing code.
+Snippets are an underappreciated feature of code editors, which can increase your typing speed when writing code.
 Snippets provide autocompletion for common chunks of code.
 Type a few characters, then hit tab or enter, and the snippet expands into the full code block required.

 Most code editors come with a variety of built-in snippets covering common syntax.
 For example, typing the word `log` and enter from within a JavaScript file in Atom will expand into our trusty friend, `console.log("")`.
 However, if you’re using an editor other than PHPStorm to work with Magento, you may find yourself missing some useful ones.
 This is especially true in template files (`.phtml` filetypes).